aniruddhavpatil/instageek/README.md

 # Instageek
-Insights into an Instagram account's connections
+Instagram insights for a given account